iams3cond/misc/labs/212/lab7.md

 The procedure for inserting into a binary search tree -- by far the easier of the two -- really just boils down to knowing which existing node in tree we should hang the new node from.
-Once found, all we need to do is figure out on which side it should be hung on -- left or right.
+Once found, all we need to do is figure out on which side it should be hung -- left or right.
 Which property defines this for us?

 #### `remove`